 Within the premises of the above-mentioned facilities, special areas dedicated to people belonging to vulnerable groups as per article 14(8) are provided’

 Although the Rule of Procedure of Closed Controlled Access Centres on the islands does not provide for a blanket prohibition of exit, the regime of de facto detention has been reintroduced in practice since the implementation of the CCAC.
 According to the Asylum Code, this ‘restriction of liberty’ which amounts to de facto detention, is provided by way of exception and shall not exceed 25 days.
 However, on arrival, all newcomers remain under arbitrary restriction of liberty until they are registered by the RIS.
 During this time, people are denied exit from the CCAC and are in most cases restricted in the so-called ‘waiting areas’, in which dire and substandard condition prevail.
-Civil society actors active on the field, report that they have consistently identified cases of applicants who were deprived of their liberty for more than 25 days (see below, ).
+Civil society actors active on the field, report that they have consistently identified cases of applicants who were deprived of their liberty for more than 25 days (see below, Reception and Identification procedures on the islands).

 From April 2016 to 31 March 2020, 2,140 individuals were returned to Türkiye on the basis of the EU-Türkiye Statement, of whom 801 were returned in 2016, 683 in 2017, 322 in 2018, 195 in 2019 and 139 in 2020.
 No readmission operations have taken place since 30 March 2020.
 In total, between 21 March 2016 and 31 March 2020, Syrian nationals accounted for 404 persons (19%) of those returned.
 43 of them were returned on the basis that their asylum claims were found inadmissible at second instance based on the “safe third country” concept.
 Moreover, of all those returned, 23% had not expressed the will to apply for asylum or withdrew their asylum application in Greece.